plumvillage/newsletter/src/en/articles/brother-chan-troi-dai-dao--the-environment-what-can-we-do.md

 ## Composting and making cardboard logs

 Now we shred some of the cardboard by hand and add it to weeds or grass cuttings to make a rich compost which we store in empty rice sacks of which we have a regular supply from the garden.
 Witnessing this alchemy of turning grass and cardboard to air the mix and seeing the red worms come and eventually the pile transformed into dark brown compost is very fulfilling.

+{% image "article_photos/brother-chan-troi-dai-dao/IMG0411_crop.jpg" %}

 The wastepaper and unglossy cardboard are cut up and soaked in rainwater before being pulped, mixed with sawdust from our woodwork area and compressed into logs for the fire.
 It can be difficult sometimes to get everyone on board with the idea that separating sawdust from other floor sweepings is helping the environment.
 But patience pays off.
 We made the log press from an old car jack and bits of scrap metal.